Amended Complaint Template, Free Download 2026

 When Do You Need a Amended Complaint?

 Discovery has revealed new facts, new claims, or new theories of liability that were not available when the original complaint was filed.
-For example, depositions may have uncovered additional wrongdoing, document production may have revealed a previously unknown party's involvement, or interrogatory responses may have disclosed facts supporting an additional cause of action such as fraud or conspiracy.
+For example, depositions may have uncovered additional wrongdoing, document production may have revealed a previously unknown party's involvement, or interrogatory responses template may have disclosed facts supporting an additional cause of action such as fraud or conspiracy.

 You need to add or remove defendants from the lawsuit.
 Adding a defendant requires meeting the requirements for joinder under Rule 20 FRCP (permissive joinder) or Rule 19 (required joinder).
 Removing a defendant requires voluntary dismissal under Rule 41(a) or stipulation.
 The amended complaint must replead all allegations against all remaining and new defendants.

-Your original complaint contained pleading deficiencies that you identified before the defendant moved to dismiss — incorrect dates, missing factual allegations, improperly pleaded claims, or failure to meet the heightened pleading standard of Rule 9(b) for fraud claims (which requires particularity: who, what, when, where, and how).
+Your original complaint contained pleading deficiencies that you identified before the defendant moved to dismiss, incorrect dates, missing factual allegations, improperly pleaded claims, or failure to meet the heightened pleading standard of Rule 9(b) for fraud claims (which requires particularity: who, what, when, where, and how).

 What Should a Amended Complaint Include?